JackEmond/NHLAPI/README.md

-# NHL API using Python and Flask
+# Calling the NHL API using Python and Flask

 This is a Python/Flask application that uses the NHL API to get information on NHL games.
 The NHL Api documentation can be found here: https://github.com/dword4/nhlapi